Fleckism/SecurityPlus/My linked notes/hash.md

 -   Message Digest Algorithm #5 ([[MD5]])—produces a 128-bit digest.
 MD5 is not considered to be quite as safe for use as SHA-256, but it might be required for compatibility between security products.

 Passwords stored as hashes are vulnerable to brute force and dictionary attacks.
 A password hash cannot be decrypted; [[hash]] functions are one-way

+**Hashing is used for two main purposes within a database:**

+-   As an indexing method to speed up searches and provide deidentified references to records.
+-   As a storage method for data such as passwords where the original plaintext does not need to be retained.

+A salt is an additional value stored with the hashed data field.
+The purpose of salt is to frustrate attempts to crack the hashes.
+It means that the attacker cannot use pre-computed tables of hashes using dictionaries of plaintexts.
+These tables have to be recompiled to include the salt value.